jessekernaghan/site-screen-audit/README.md

 ### force

 The `force` key also accepts a wildcard match, but usually it would be used to try and grab specific screens you care about.
 This overrides anything that might have matched a blacklist or a repeat so be careful of unexpected conflicts!

+## CSV Input

+Please refer to the `example.sitemap.csv` for the format that this script accepts.
+It takes the first column and starts on the second row (index 1) to prevent header collision.